apache/hudi/rfc/rfc-56/rfc-56.md

 This RFC adds three new configs to control the behavior of early conflict detection

 1. `hoodie.write.lock.early.conflict.detection.enable` default false.
 Enable early conflict detection based on markers.
 It will try to detect writing conflict before create markers and fast fail which will release cluster resources as soon as possible.
 2. `hoodie.write.lock.early.conflict.async.checker.batch.interval` default 30000L.
-Used for timeline based marker AsyncTimelineMarkerConflictResolutionStrategy.
+Used for timeline based marker AsyncTimelineMarkerEarlyConflictDetectionStrategy.
 The time to delay first async marker conflict checking.
 3. `hoodie.write.lock.early.conflict.async.checker.period` default 30000L.
-Used for timeline based marker AsyncTimelineMarkerConflictResolutionStrategy.
+Used for timeline based marker AsyncTimelineMarkerEarlyConflictDetectionStrategy.
 The period between each marker conflict checking.
 4. `hoodie.write.lock.early.conflict.detection.strategy` default AsyncTimelineMarkerEarlyConflictDetectionStrategy.
 Early conflict detection class name, this should be subclass of oorg.apache.hudi.common.model.HoodieEarlyConflictDetectionStrategy